Mtxity/MtxUtil/CONTRIBUTING.md

 # Contribution Guidelines

 ## Branch Names
 Branches should be named after either their developer or purpose.
-Branch names should be camel case and not contain any spaces, dashes (`-`), or underscores (`_`).
+Branch names should be camel case and not contain any spaces, underscores (`_`), or dashes (`-`, except for in codespace names).

 ### Single purpose branches
 These branches are created for one change, followed by one pull request, and are typically deleted after merging.